mstksg/inCode/copy/entries/story-of-shapes.md

 The key takeaway is that the "final shape" *only depends* on the input shapes, and not the results.
 You can know the length of `<*>`-ing two lists together with only knowing the length of the input lists.
-You can know what effect `<*>`-ing two IO actions would produce only knowing the effects of the input IO actions.
+Within the specific context of the semantics of `IO`, you can know what "effect" `<*>`-ing two IO actions would produce only knowing the effects of the input IO actions.
 You can know what command line arguments `<*>`-ing two *optparse-applicative* parsers would have only knowing the command line arguments in the input parsers.
 You can know what strings `<*>`-ing two parser-combinator parsers would consume or reject, based only on the consumption/rejection of the input parsers.
 You can know the final log of `<*>`-ing two `Writer w a`s together by only knowing the logs of the input writer actions.

 And hey...some of these combinations feel "monoidal", don't they?